Visual arts of Sudan: Art galleries and patronage

 In 2009, the article on Modern Art in Sudan stated that "artists in Khartoum have been severely hampered by the lack of exhibition space, and by the lack of patronage."
 It mentioned only one 'semi-public' art gallery in Khartoum, and the occasional exhibition at one of the bigger hotels.
 Rather, it gave credit to the "major role" played by the three foreign cultural centres of Great Britain, France and Germany.
 Besides these, private galleries had been opened by Sudanese artists Ahmad Muhammad Shibrain and Rashid Diab.
 Diab's art centre also was the place, where the work of Ibrahim El-Salahi, living in exile since 1978, was presented in 2000 to the Sudanese art world.
 Another gallery promoting Sudanese artists in Khartoum has been the Dabanga Gallery, whose owner Lina Haggar edited the book Contemporary artists of the Sudan: art in times of adversity in 2017.
 In 2016, Mojo Art Gallery was one of the few commercial art spaces presenting Sudanese art.
-Until 2022, a number of other art galleries such as Downtown Art Gallery were operating in Khartoum.
+Until 2022, a number of other art galleries such as Downtown Gallery were operating in Khartoum.

+After having fled from Khartoum to Nairobi due to the war in Sudan, founder of Downtown Gallery Rahiem Shadad co-curated an exhibition of Sudanese artists titled Disturbance in the Nile in 2023.
+Presenting artworks by Rashid Diab, Reem Aljeally, Eltayeb Dawelbait, Waleed Mohammed, Yasmeen Abdullah and Bakri Moaz, it was shown first in Cologne, Germany, then in Lisbon, Portugal, and in March 2024 in Madrid, Spain.
+Since relocating to Nairobi, Shadad has focused on curating and mentoring artists in exile through initiatives such as The Rest Residency, which provided displaced Sudanese creatives with workspace, visibility, and networks across East Africa.
+In 2025, he co-curated the exhibition “Sudan Retold Edition 1½” in Doha, which expanded on the original Sudan Retold project linking art, literature, and national memory.